 Click HERE to download the PDF

 Firstly, the manual provides a brief description of the key concepts of ambiguity and tolerance of ambiguity in projects.
 Secondly, a typology of the most common types of ambiguities in projects is provided.
-Finally, the manual offers a number of practical recommendations, activities, and tools for dealing with ambiguous situations in projects, across four domains: (1) Mastering knowledge and information-seeking capability; (2) Mastering emotional capability; (3) Mastering critical thinking and problem-focused coping, and (4) Mobilising organisational resources.
+Finally, the manual offers a number of practical recommendations, activities, and tools for dealing with ambiguous situations in projects, across four domains: (1) mastering knowledge and information-seeking capability; (2) mastering emotional capability; (3) mastering critical thinking and problem-focused coping, and (4) mobilizing organizational resources.

 Project managers are regularly confronted with complex and ambiguous situations in their projects.
-Time-pressures and competing priorities, common to project work, are the reasons why dealing with ambiguous situations is even more challenging in the context of projects.
-This training manual is designed to help PMs recognise and deal with project complexities, which can have a positive effect on project performance, and increase the wellbeing of PMs.
-Recognising that most of the training programs that PMs receive is on managing technical aspects of the project, we developed this manual to assist PMs in dealing with project complexities, which in addition to technical aspects, also includes those related to managing challenging tasks and managing people.
+Time pressures and competing priorities, common to project work, are the reasons why dealing with ambiguous situations is even more challenging in the context of projects.
+This training manual is designed to help project managers recognize and deal with project complexities, which can have a positive effect on project performance and increase the well-being of project managers.
+Recognizing that most of the training programs that project managers receive is on managing technical aspects of the project, we developed this manual to assist project managers in dealing with project complexities, which in addition to technical aspects, also includes those related to managing challenging tasks and managing people.

-Ambiguity is characterised by complete or partial lack of information, or inconsistent information about a situation, at a given point in time.
-This incomplete or lack of information impacts decision making and often evokes negative emotions such as stress or anxiety and can have long term consequences on job satisfaction and burnout.
-The ability to effectively recognise and manage ambiguous situations is seen as an important competency of successful PMs.
+Ambiguity is characterized by complete or partial lack of information or inconsistent information about a situation at a given point in time.
+This incomplete or lack of information impacts decision-making and often evokes negative emotions, such as stress or anxiety, and can have long-term consequences on job satisfaction and burnout.
+The ability to effectively recognize and manage ambiguous situations is seen as an important competency of successful project managers.

 Tolerance of ambiguity (TOA) is the tendency to perceive ambiguous situations as desirable and to competently manage these situations.
-According to O’Connor et al. (2018), TOA comprises of three dimensions: (1) comfort with ambiguity, (2) desire for challenging work and (3) managing ambiguity.
+TOA comprises three dimensions: (1) comfort with ambiguity, (2) desire for challenging work and, (3) managing ambiguity.

 Comfort with ambiguity

-reflects the extent to which PMs remain calm and composed when confronted with ambiguous and uncertain situations in their projects.
-PMs with a high level of comfort with ambiguity are not afraid to experience ambiguity.
+reflects the extent to which project managers remain calm and composed when confronted with ambiguous and uncertain situations in their projects.
+Project managers with a high level of comfort with ambiguity are not afraid to experience ambiguity.
 They stay calm and relaxed when exposed to complex issues.
-PMs with a low level of comfort with ambiguity prefer working on clear and familiar tasks, and often feel stressed and anxious when confronted with ambiguous or complex tasks in their projects.
+Project managers with a low level of comfort with ambiguity prefer working on clear and familiar tasks, and often feel stressed and anxious when confronted with ambiguous or complex tasks in their projects.

 Desire for challenging work

-reflects PM’s tendency to seek out novelty and challenge in their work.
-PMs with a high desire for challenging work like engaging with complex situations, are comfortable to take on tasks they have not done before, and seek new and challenging opportunities.
+reflects project managers’ tendency to seek out novelty and challenge in their work.
+Project managers with a high desire for challenging work like engaging with complex situations, are comfortable taking on tasks they have not done before, and seek new and challenging opportunities.
 They are not afraid to take risks and tend to experience boredom easily.
-PMs with a low desire for challenging work tend to seek more repetitive tasks with well-defined and clear goals.
+Project managers with a low desire for challenging work tend to seek more repetitive tasks with well-defined and clear goals.
 They tend to be more cautious when confronted with risky situations.

-reflects PM’s ability navigate ambiguity when it occurs.
-PMs with high scores on this dimension are also able to better recognise ambiguous situations and take steps to know specific details about the situation.
+reflects project managers’ ability to navigate ambiguity when it occurs.
+Project managers with high scores in this dimension are also able to better recognize ambiguous situations and take steps to know specific details about the situation.
 They are good at planning how to best respond to ambiguous situations by drawing from their networks, being open to different solutions and applying problem-solving tactics.
-PMs who have low scores on this dimension tend to struggle when dealing with ambiguous and complex situations in their projects.
+Project managers with low scores in this dimension tend to struggle when dealing with ambiguous and complex situations in their projects.

-PMs can undertake this quick assessment1 to evaluate their TOA:
+Project managers can take this quick assessment1 to evaluate their TOA:

 Add the values to calculate your individual TOA score: